bunkerity/bunkerweb-plugins/crowdsec/README.md

 	<img alt="BunkerWeb CrowdSec diagram" src="https://github.com/bunkerity/bunkerweb-plugins/raw/main/crowdsec/docs/diagram.svg" />
 </p>

 This [BunkerWeb](https://www.bunkerweb.io) plugin acts as a [CrowdSec](https://crowdsec.net/) bouncer.
 It will deny requests based on the decision of your CrowdSec API.
-Not only you will benefinit from the crowdsourced blacklist, you can also configure [scenarios](https://docs.crowdsec.net/docs/concepts#scenarios) to automatically ban IPs based on suspicious behaviors.
+Not only you will benefit from the crowdsourced blacklist, you can also configure [scenarios](https://docs.crowdsec.net/docs/concepts#scenarios) to automatically ban IPs based on suspicious behaviors.

 # Table of contents